 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.• 2 x 1 hour lecture / week

-Lectures may be scheduled across mid-semester break.
+Lectures will all be online and may be scheduled across mid-semester break.
 The scheduling of all lectures is subject to the timing of clinical placement.